yetiquatch/YetiQuatch/untitled_poem_5-21-26.md

 # Untitled Poem 5-21-26

 Sometimes I wish things could just be,<br>
-like those quiet intimate moments between bee and flower,<br>
+like those quiet intimate moments between flower and bee,<br>
 like a sun-baked hound in the yard of its domicile.<br>

 But the restless noise crescendoes,<br>